Community in Worship

 - Community Worship at the School of Divinity

-School of Divinity chapel services are scheduled for 11am on each Tuesday during the academic year in Davis Chapel.
+School of Divinity chapel services are scheduled for 11am on every Tuesday and Thursday during the academic year in Davis Chapel.

 We study.
 We teach.
 We learn together.
 We also worship together.
 Weekly chapel services at the School of Divinity give students, faculty, staff, and community friends an opportunity to encounter God as we pray and sing together.
 School of Divinity chapel services also give worshippers unique opportunities to embody what they are learning in classrooms, even to infuse that learning with spiritual and theological insights peculiarly present when a community prays together.